jmehami1/mex_cmake/README.md

        }
    };
    ```

    **Note:** `MexFunction` class is the entry point into the MEX application from MATLAB.
 It **must** be present with that exact name.

-## Building Mex File
+## Building MEX with CMake

+Inspect the `CMakeLists.txt` files inside of the example projects to see further details of building MEX function.
+Follow the instructions:

-Create a `build` directory inside current directory.
+1. Create a `build` directory inside the project directory.

-In a terminal pointing to build run the following:
+2. In a terminal pointing to build run the following:

 ```bash
 cmake ..
 make
 ```

-The built Mex file can be found in the  `bin`  directory.
+The built MEX function can be found in the  `bin`  directory.

-Note: You may get a warning about gcc or g++ version being incompatible with the MEX compiler.
-The MEX file should still have been built.
+*Note: You may get a warning about gcc or g++ version being incompatible with the MEX compiler.
+The MEX function should still have been built.*